MicroEJ/docs/DeviceDeveloperGuide/linker/autosections.rst

 Auto-generated Sections
 =======================

-The LINKER allows you to define sections that are automatically generated with symbol values.
+The MicroEJ Linker allows you to define sections that are automatically generated with symbol values.
 This is commonly used to generate tables whose contents depends on the linked symbols.
 Symbols eligible to be embedded in an auto-generated section are of the form: